bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I am grateful to all the PEOPLE WHO HAVE SUBSTANTIALLY CONTRIBUTED TO MODERN HUMANITY!**

-**Likewise I am sad about all the people and mobs pulling modern humanity backwards.
+**Likewise I am sad about all the people pulling modern humanity backwards.
 I believe they can get better.**

 **I believe that HUMAN POTENTIAL is almost equally present in different groups, irrespective of geographic, demographic and economic boundaries.**